The Definitive Buying Guide

 Feature Crown Pavilions Green Retreats Cabin Master Crane David Salisbury Malvern (Office)

 Standard glazing Triple glazing Double glazing (G/A-Range).
 Acoustic laminated on X1 only.
-Double glazing (uPVC units) Double glazing Double glazing (68/93mm frames) Double glazing
+Double glazing (uPVC units) Double glazing Double glazing (68/93mm frames) Double glazing (toughened, Planitherm-coated, argon-filled)

 Triple glazing as a no-cost standard?
 Yes — every model No No No No (available via 109mm frame at extra cost) No

-Integrated blinds Free standard alternative glazing choice (double glazing with integrated blinds) — no extra cost Not published as standard Not published Not published Available (bespoke) Integral blinds available
+Integrated blinds Free standard alternative glazing choice (double glazing with integrated blinds) — no extra cost Not published as standard Not published Not published Available (bespoke) Integral blinds available as paid option

 Key takeaway